unixorn/ha-mqtt-discoverable/README.md

 ### Select

-The selection entity is a list of selectable options in homeassistant.
+The selection entity is a list of selectable options in Home Assistant.
 It is possible to act upon reception of this 'command', by defining a `callback` function, as the following example shows:

 ```py